 Management of infective endocarditis

-Infective endocarditis can result to permanent damage to the heart.
+Generally, infective endocarditis can result to permanent damage to the heart.
 If not detected and promptly treated, it can become dangerous.
-Hospitalization is required to prevent the infection from worsening and causing complications.
+In addition, hospitalization is necessary to prevent the infection from worsening and causing complications.

-Once hospitalized, the vital signs are monitored.
-Intravenous antibiotics are given.
+Upon hospitalization, the treatment involves monitoring of the vital signs.
+Generally, the doctor also starts intravenous antibiotics.
 When the individual is discharged, oral or IV antibiotics are continued for at least 4 weeks.
-Regular blood testing is performed to ensure that the infection is eliminated.
+In addition, regular blood testing is performed to ensure that the infection is eliminated.

-In some instances, surgery is required if the heart valves are impaired.
-The doctor might decide to fix the heart valve.
+Generally, in some instances, surgery is required if the heart valves are impaired.
+Furthermore, the doctor might decide to fix the heart valve.
 It might be replaced with a new valve made of artificial materials or animal tissue.